Dronworks/CleanCodeAndDesignPatternsLearning/Creational Design Patterns/AbstractFactoryDR.md

 - Abstract factory uses **[factory method DP](https://github.com/Dronworks/CleanCodeAndDesignPatternsLearning/blob/main/Creational%20Design%20Patterns/FactoryMethodDP.md)**
 - If objects are expensive to make, we can transparantly swith factory implementation (and use **[prototype](https://github.com/Dronworks/CleanCodeAndDesignPatternsLearning/blob/main/Creational%20Design%20Patterns/PrototypeDP.md)** DP to create them)

+**Abstract Factory VS Factory Method**
+- **AF** - Hides factories as well as concrete objects used from the client code. **| FM** - Hides the concrete objects which are used from the client code.
+**AF** - Suitable when multiple objects are designed to work together & client must use products from single family at a time. **| FM** - Concerned with one product & it's subclasses.
+Collaboration of product itself with other objects is irrelevant.

+**Pitfalls**
+- A lot more complex to implement than factory method.
+- Adding a new product requires changes to base factory as well as ALL implementations of factory.
+- Difficult to visualize the need at start of development and usually starts out as a factory method.
+- Abstract factory design pattern is very specific to the problem of "product families".

 **Examples:**
 - Cloud example:
     - A support of the code both for Google cloud and AWS cloud: